-("Exchange Offer") made by U.S. Bancorp on the New York Stock Exchange ("NYSE") in 2010 in which there were a series of executions based on incorrect or grossly misinterpreted issuance information.
+The Exchange also proposes to include a provision, as it does in many other sub-paragraphs of Rule 11.17, stating that each Member involved in a transaction subject to proposed paragraph (i) shall be notified as soon as practicable by the Exchange, and that the party aggrieved by the action may appeal such action in accordance with on incorrect or grossly misinterpreted issuance information.
 As a result of such information, the securities traded at severely dislocated prices.
 At the time, the NYSE filed an emergency rule filing in order to respond to that event.9 With the filing the NYSE interpreted the rule applicable to clearly erroneous executions as permitting the NYSE to nullify all trades resulting after the Exchange Offer at severely dislocated prices.
 The Exchange believes it is important to have in place a rule to break such trades if an event like the U.S. Bancorp event occurs again in the future.
-The U.S. Bancorp event is described in further detail below and is intended to be illustrative of the manner in which the Exchange proposes to utilize proposed paragraph (j), if necessary.
+The U.S. Bancorp event is described in further detail below and is intended to be illustrative of the manner in which the Exchange proposes to utilize proposed paragraph (i), if necessary.